Ni141104/Eco-Log/README.md

 To get started with our web application, follow these steps:

-1. Clone this repository to your local machine.
+1. Clone this repository to your local machine by using `https://github.com/Ni141104/Eco-Log.git`;
 2. Install the necessary dependencies using `npm install`.
 3. Start the development server with `npm run dev`.
 4. Access the application through your web browser at `http://localhost:3000`.